Knocked off your bike? What to do next20 Jan 2022 | Nicola Hall

 As a cyclist, there’s no legal requirement to have insurance in the same way as motorists but it’s wise to consider having accident cover and third-party liability cover.
 Check your household insurance policy and your bank account benefits as these may already provide adequate cover.
 If not, you could arrange a suitable policy via a cycling organisation or directly with an insurance company.

-What to do after a cycling accident?
+What to do after being knocked off your bike

 Get to safety